rtCamp/rtMedia/readme.txt

 * Creates only required image sizes ( Rather than all registered image sizes )
 * Adds thickbox to BuddyPress Media Widget
 * Fixes bug in js
-* Adds framework for shotcode support ( Functionality will be added in the next release )
+* Adds framework for shortcode support ( Functionality will be added in the next release )

 = 2.8.1 =
 * Improved i18n support, thanks to [David Decker](http://profiles.wordpress.org/daveshine/)